supercam19/EnchantmentDetails/README.md

 # EnchantmentDetails
- pull

 A small datapack that adds descriptions to enchantment books

 This datapack will have nearly no effect on performance - There is no code that runs every tick.